-Today, using the strength of our employees, Baobab Foods is able to supply customers with amazing baobab products essential to the well being of societies around the world.
-This inherent responsibility to our environment and consumers is evident in our company’s key values
+Baobab Foods is able to supply customers with amazing baobab products, benefitting societies around the world.
+Our inherent responsibility to the environment and consumers is evident in our company’s key values.

 Sustainability, Why We Do It

 Baobab Foods, Inc. works with its partners and suppliers in southern Africa to use global best-practice forestry techniques to ensure that the abundant supply of baobab fruit in southern Africa is managed sustainably for the long term.
 Also, by placing a value on the baobab fruit, we are encouraging communities to protect their local trees and surrounding woodlands, which is also good for wildlife and biodiversity.

 Southern Africa is one of the poorest regions in the world.
 Millions of families survive on less than $100US a year, particularly in remote rural areas.
 Agriculture has not succeeded in alleviating this poverty: partly because much of the region suffers from low rainfall and poor soil, and partly because many people are too poor to afford seeds, tools and fertilizers.